ONE MAN'S VISION

-Floatation therapy is based on a scientific approach to deep relaxation called Restricted Environmental Stimulation Technique or R.E.S.T. for short.
-The idea was developed in the mid 1950's at the National Institute of Mental Health by a neuroscientist named Dr. John C. Lilly.
-Lilly was a pioneer in his field.
-Some of his accomplishments included being the first person to map the pain and pleasure pathways in the brain, as well as creating an entirely new branch of science aimed at interspecies communication.
+Restricted Environmental Stimulation Technique (floating), was developed by a neuroscientist named Dr. John C. Lilly.
+Some of Lilly's accomplishments included being the first person to map the pain and pleasure pathways in the brain, and the creating an entirely new branch of science aimed at interspecies communication.
 It was clear that Lilly had an infatuation with the power of the human brain.
-It was that drive that led to one of the greatest discoveries of the century.
+That led to one of the greatest discoveries of the century.

-The isolation chamber was created through a question that Lilly was determined to answer.
-What keeps the brain going?
-The argument was, that the brain was biological and completely internal, meaning that it made no difference whether outside interference was present as it would operate normally either way.
-Others claimed that if all external stimulation was removed, then the brain would completely shut down.
-Lilly began constructing a chamber that would isolate all stimulation in order to find an answer to this question.
-A mask was worn to isolate sight and sound.
-The water inside the tank was heated as well, isolating the sense of touch (feeling).
+In the 1950's Doctors argued that the brain was biological and completely internal, meaning that it made no difference whether outside interference was present.
+Others claimed that if all external stimulation was removed, the brain would shut down and die.
+Lilly began constructing a chamber in order to find an answer.
+A mask was worn isolating sight and sound and the water inside the tank was heated, dissolving the sense of touch.
 What transpired next was truly astonishing.

-To the surprise of all involved, the brains' overall performance actually accelerated and improved.
-The lack of external stimuli caused the brain to function on a higher level.
-The creative (right) side of the brain awakened like never before.
-Thoughts became clearer and the imaginative qualities inside the brain were enhanced.
+To the surprise of all involved, the brains' overall performance actually accelerated.
+The lack of external stimuli caused the right side of the brain (creative) to be awakened like never before.
 The left and right sides of the brain worked together synergistically and a new chapter in neuroscience was written.
 However, this was just the beginning.

-Once the world caught wind of Dr. Lilly's discovery, many improvements were made to his original design.
+Once the world caught wind of Dr. Lilly's discovery, many improvements were made to his design.
 Filtration enhancements, improved soundproofing, and light isolation were amongst a few of the upgrades.
-The thought of wearing a mask was completely taken out of the equation as well.
-Significant research began to take place, not only in testing the mental benefits of floatation therapy, but the physical attributes as well.
-The high level of epsom salt content inside the tank was shown to aid in multiple regenerative aspects inside the human body.
-Physical performance improved, and many published reports began flooding the media, heralding the floatation tank as the next big thing in the health and wellness field.
+Research began to take place, testing the mental and physical benefits of floatation therapy.
+The high level of epsom salt content inside the tank was shown to aid in multiple regenerative components as well.
+Reports began flooding the media, heralding the floatation tank as the next big thing in the health and wellness field.